Nathan Phillips Square: 21st century

 During the 2015 Pan American Games, Nathan Phillips Square was one of the sites of "Panamania", a cultural festival held in conjunction with the Games.
 Two temporary stages were installed and a platform for performances was installed over part of the reflecting pool.
 Each evening during the Games, the square was the site of musical concerts, a medal celebration and fireworks.
-The square also held a count-down clock for the Games, and a "pop-up" store for Pan-Am and Para-PanAm souvenirs.
+The square also held a countdown clock for the Games, and a "pop-up" store for Pan-Am and Para-PanAm souvenirs.

 A large, multi-colored-illuminated 3-D Toronto sign was also installed in the square for the Games; the sign quickly proved to be popular with locals and tourists alike.
 The sign was to be relocated elsewhere at the end of 2015, however on September 13, 2015, it was announced that the sign will remain in the square permanently.

 The square was the host venue for the closing ceremonies of the 2015 Parapan American Games.
 Nathan Phillips Square was also a venue for Wheelchair tennis for the 2017 Invictus Games.